Electric polarization of molecules

 This constant is called induced polarizability constant of the molecule.

-Thus the definition of induced polarization, the amount of induced moment in the molecule when the unit electric field strength applied.
+Thus the definition of induced polarization in chemistry, the amount of induced moment in the molecule when the unit electric field strength applied.

 Unit and dimension of polarizability